 If required by the customer, anodized products shall be assessed for resistance to thermal crazing using the method of 9.13.
 The test frequency and the acceptance criterion shall be agreed by the licensee and the customer.
-In the absence of such an agreement, no crazing shall be visually apparent on anodic oxidation coatings treated at a metal temperature below 80°C.

 If required by the customer, coil-anodized products shall be assessed for coating continuity using the method of 9.11.
 After the test, visual examination shall reveal no black and/or dark reddish spots on the surface of the specimen.